Diversity, Otherness and Privilege – a conversation guide

 The booklet builds on the work of SWF researcher Ermal Kirby on cultural diversity and also includes the diagrams that he developed from work with the Zebra Project in east London.
 The diagrams provide visual models of how we interact with those who are different.
 The booklet can be used to facilitate discussion on any and all kinds of diversity, and to examine both the associated power dynamics and potential richness.
 A number of recommended resources are also included, along with space for notes.

-The booklet is accompanied by a Facilitator Guide, downloadable from our website, which contains tips and suggestions for running a small group series using the booklet.
+The booklet is accompanied by a Facilitator Guide, Handout of the six models, and Powerpoint, downloadable from our website, which contains tips and suggestions for running a small group series using the booklet.
+In addition, watch this video from Emma Pavey on compassionate listening practices.

 If you would like to use this resource with a small group, contact us for booklets.